Lamar University: Recognition, awards and ranking

-Lamar was ranked #602 in Forbes 2014 America's Top Colleges report.

 College of Engineering

-The College of Engineering has 10 research centers under its authority.
-These are coordinated under the Texas Centers for Technology Incubation (TCTI).
-The college also participates in the Texas Space Grant Consortium, which sponsors research on space based technologies.
+The College of Engineering consists of five departments, Chemical and Biomolecular Engineering, Civil and Environmental Engineering, Electrical and Computer Engineering, Industrial and Systems Engineering and Mechanical Engineering.
+Each of these departments offers a bachelors, masters and doctoral degree.
+The bachelor’s program in each department (except the new computer engineering program) is accredited by the Engineering Accreditation Commission of ABET.

 College of Business

-The University established the College of Business in 1972.
-Prior to this time, degrees in business and economics were granted by the Division of Business, which was established in 1951, and the School of Business, established in 1954.
+The university established the College of Business in 1972.
+Before this time, degrees in business and economics were granted by the Division of Business, which was established in 1951, and the School of Business, established in 1954.
 All undergraduate and graduate degree programs of the College of Business are accredited by AACSB International.

 College of Education and Human Development

 The College of Education and Human Development comprises five departments: Educational Leadership, Nutrition, Hospitality & Human Services, Health & Kinesiology, Counseling and Teacher Education.

-The undergraduate teacher preparation program and the graduate state certification programs in School Counseling and the Principal Program are accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).

-Lamar is among the largest educator preparation programs of teachers in the nation due to its large Masters in Education programs.
+Lamar is among the largest educator preparation programs for teachers in the nation due to its large Master in Education programs.